-We currently accept ACH payments when you utilize Stripe as your merchant account option.
+ACH payments are currently available only if you utilize Stripe as your merchant account option.
 To set this up, please follow these three easy steps:

 - First, you'll need a Stripe account.
 Sign up for one here and be sure that you have the ACH payment option activated.
 Already have this completed?
 Go to #2!

 - Once you're all set up with Stripe, log in to your 17hats account and navigate to the Invoice Options screen.
 First, enable Stripe then click the ACH checkbox.

 - On your next invoice, make sure the 'Accept Online Payments' is checked, and you're good to go!
 We suggest performing a small test transaction ($1 for example) and paying yourself so that you may verify you have successfully set up your merchant account correctly.

 Your clients will go to the payment page, but instead of paying via credit card, they can choose ACH.
 It will then trigger the bank pop-up.
 Note: This is Stripe's dialog and cannot be modified by 17hats

 Stripe provides the ultra-secure payment system that allows your client to enter in their bank credentials, choose a bank account, and start the ACH transfer directly to your bank.
 Out of the gate, Stripe supports the biggest banks in the United States, currently about 1,500, (sorry -- we're still waiting on Stripe's non-US bank integration).
 Typically the transfer takes 7 business days from Stripe.
 The banks that can be used for ACH payments are Chase, Bank of America, Wells Fargo, Citi, US Bank, USAA, Fidelity, ONC, Capital One, TD Bank, Suntrust, Navy Federal, Charles Schwab and BB&T.